Patricia Whittaker

 Patricia Whittaker is a Barbadian former cricketer who played as an all-rounder, batting right-handed and bowling right-arm medium-fast.
 She appeared in 11 Test matches and one One Day International for the West Indies between 1976 and 1979, including captaining the side in four matches.
-She scored four Test half-centuries and claimed 25 wickets at an average of under 20.
+She scored four Test half-centuries and scored 472 runs in all (an average of almost 28 runs per innings) and claimed 25 wickets at an average of under 20.
 She played domestic cricket for Barbados.